Eurac Research , Institute for Alpine Environment, Bolzano/Bozen, Italy

 - 2007 - B.Sc. in Forestry and Environmental Technology - University of Padua (Italy)

-Resilience-based forest management: Coupling simulation modelling with functional diversity and network theory (REDEFiNE)
+REDEFiNE Resilience-based forest management: Coupling simulation modelling with functional diversity and network theory (2018-2021)

 - to couple process-based models of stand- and landscape-scale of forest dynamics with functional diversity and network theory,

 - to evaluate multi-scale management options for resilience, ecosystem services, and functional diversity under scenarios of uncertain disturbances, and

-- to determine threshold levels of both fragmentation and functional diversity below which the overall resilience of a landscape is threatened under combinations of pulse and press disturbances.
+- to determine threshold levels of both fragmentation and functional diversity below which the overall resilience of a landscape is threatened under increasing natural disturbances.

-This project will test novel and innovative ways to implement resilience-based forest management for large fragmented forest landscapes that are typical of temperate ecosystems.
+This project has been testing novel and innovative ways to implement resilience-based forest management for large fragmented forest landscapes that are typical of temperate ecosystems.

-The project is financed via a career funding scheme of the Swiss National Science Foundation (Grant N. 175101) and by the Canada Research Chair in Forest Resilience to Global Changes .
+The project has been financed via a career funding scheme of the Swiss National Science Foundation (Grant N. 175101, 2018-2019) and collaborations are continuing in the framework of Christian Messier's Canada Research Chair in Forest Resilience to Global Changes .